Jump to section

 - Out-of-character lifestyle changes, like increased risk-taking behavior

 Side effects of being mentally exhausted

 Mental exhaustion is difficult enough to deal with on its own.
-The side effects of being mentally exhausted can compound the problem dramatically.
-People who are mentally and emotionally exhausted often experience:
+However, the side effects of being mentally exhausted can compound the problem dramatically.
+People who are mentally and emotionally exhausted often experience these side effects:

 - Difficulties in relationships

 - Decreased performance at work, including more mistakes

 - Inability to follow complex ideas or resolve challenges

 - Reduced self-efficacy